 At 29, I stood there thinking, what the fuck am I going to do with all of this?

-I’m a chronic thrower-outer, mostly.
-I can get rid of things I’ve purchased for myself without a second thought; the problem comes when I want to toss something someone has given me.
+I’m a chronic thrower-outer… mostly.
+I can get rid of things I’ve purchased for myself without a second thought: if I don’t need it, what’s the use in keeping it?
+The problem is when I want/need to toss something someone has given me.

-When it comes to downsizing, as humans we struggle when:
+When it comes to downsizing, there seems to be three struggle zones:

-- We don’t know how to organize our shit
+- ⏃ The zone where we don’t know how to organize our shit.

 If you watched TLC in the early 2000s, you know how big of a boner everyone had for the keep / donate / recycle method.
 But what about when you’re emotionally attached to the things you’re trying to remove?